gisat/georice/README.rst

 * client_secret
 * instance_id

+User specific credentials are imported as environmental variables and also set manually.
+Instance ID refers to Sentinel hub instance contains Sentinel 1A and Sentinel 1B VH/VV scenes.
 Rice map generation consisting of three steps.
 Acquisition of orthorectified and Gamma 0 Backscattered scenes from SentinelHub, applying of SAR multi-temporal speckle filter developed by CNES.
 This step is optional.
 To use a filtering step require instal OTB module including SARMultiTempFiltering (http://tully.ups-tlse.fr/koleckt/georice/tree/master/filtering).
 The last step is generation of classified rice map itself.